RacingThePlanet: The 20-Year Race Course Description

 - Leave with a minimum allocation of drinking water for the next section (in general this is 1.5 liters).

 - Listen and adhere to any instructions given by race staff.
-This could be related to anything including adverse weather conditions (strong winds, cold etc.), visibility (rain, fog etc.) or anythign else.
+This could be related to anything including adverse weather conditions (strong winds, heat, cold etc.), visibility (rain, fog etc.) or anything else.

 At each checkpoint competitors can: